rilian-la-te/vala-panel-appmenu/subprojects/jayatana/README.md

 1. System-wide way (recommended only if you have many Java programs with menus):
 - add `JAVA_TOOL_OPTIONS=-javaagent:/usr/share/java/jayatanaag.jar $JAVA_TOOL_OPTIONS` into your *.profile* file.

-2. Application-specific ways (useful if you usually have one or 2 Java programs, like Android Studio) And if above does not work.
+2. Application-specific ways (useful if you usually have one or 2 Java programs, like Android Studio) and if above does not work.

 *2.1.
 Intellij programs (Idea, PhpStorm, CLion, Android Studio)*
 - Edit *.vmoptions file, and add `-javaagent:/usr/share/java/jayatanaag.jar` to the end of file.